 I remember not being able to sleep as a little kid.
 I was anxious.
 I didn’t know the word for it back then.
 Just felt like there was a lizard crawling around in my stomach.
 I’d grab my pillow and hold it close.
 By some strange grace I realized back then that worrying about not being able to sleep just made it worse.
-I stopped worrying about being anxious.
+I taught myself not to worry about being anxious.

 Which solved half the problem.
 The other half was whatever was causing the sleeplessness, which took me another five decades to figure out.
 That early conditioning means that I’m still wired to default to anxiety when I get triggered.
 But today I catch myself going down that snake pit earlier and can usually climb back out before paralysis sets in.